 The ADA also requires businesses to help employees who have psychiatric disabilities because employers cannot discriminate against those with mental health issues or changing mental health.

 The discussion around mental health in the workplace is changing, and many companies take employee requests to accommodate their psychiatric well-being seriously.
 However, many adults may struggle to recognize the signs of changing mental health or understand when they need additional help.

-According to the CDC, these are the top six mental health issues impacting the workplace:
+According to the CDC, these are the top six workplace mental health issues.

 Both clinical depression and major depressive disorder are the most common forms of depression.

 General symptoms of depression include low physical energy, inability to enjoy otherwise fun or pleasurable activities, changes in sleep and eating habits, fatigue, sadness, anger and irritability, hopelessness or pessimism, restlessness and having trouble staying still or focused on a task, and physical aches and pains.
 These are just a few symptoms, and many people who have depression experience only some of the symptoms at one time.